Pratap Singh of Jammu and Kashmir: Pratap Singh's reign

 A great spill channel was constructed in 1904 to divert the flood waters of the Jhelum River.
 It was followed by the construction of smaller channels and several irrigation canals in both the provinces of Jammu and Kashmir.
 The longest and most important of these was the Ranbir Canal in Jammu with a total length of 251 miles including that of its tributaries.
 It was fully completed in 1911 at the cost of Rs.
 3,536,714.
 This Canal also helped in propelling the turbines of the Jammu hydro-electric installation.
 Besides, 250 tanks were constructed in the Kandi areas of Jammu with a view to removing the great distress of the residents of these arid tracks.
 The power obtained from the hydro-electric works established at Mohara in 1907 was used not only for lighting and industrial purposes but also for dredging operations which were carried out in the Jhelum below Baramulla to remove silt and boulders.

 Besides, agriculture, sericulture, viticulture and horticulture were given great encouragement, and these made much progress going onto become flourishing state industries.
 A silk factory set up at Srinagar attained the distinction of being "the largest of its kind in the world".
 To feed it with the best quality of cocoons, worms were imported from Italy and France.

 A beginning was made in local self-government by establishing municipalities at Jammu, Srinagar, Sopore and Baramulla.
 These organisations did a lot towards improving the local sanitary conditions.
 From 1919 the State Forest Department undertook to supply firewood to the city people at fixed rates to alleviate the fuel crisis of the Srinagar residents.
 Many oppressive taxes, including the Muslims Marriage Tax, were abolished.
 Certain State Monopolies such as the shawl industry were also done away with.

 The Maharaja of Jammu and Kashmir was granted new imperial honours as a result of the meritorious services of Dogra soldiers during the First World War.
 In 1921 he was also upgraded to a permanent and hereditary 21-gun salute, from a 19-gun salute.

 In 1922, another great highway, the Banihal Cart Road, which connected Srinagar, the summer capital, with Jammu, the winter capital of the state, was completed and opened.

-Pratap Singh left no surviving children of his own when he died during a stay at Mirpur on 23 September 1925, and he was succeeded by his nephew Hari Singh, son of Raja Amar Singh.
+Pratap Singh left no surviving children of his own when he died during a stay at Reasi on 23 September 1925, and he was succeeded by his nephew Hari Singh, son of Raja Amar Singh.